OfficeDev/office-js-docs-pr/docs/includes/install-office-that-uses-legacy-edge-or-ie.md

 Use the following procedure to install either a version of subscription Office that uses the Microsoft Edge Legacy webview (EdgeHTML) to run add-ins or a version that uses Internet Explorer (Trident).

 1. Download and install the [Office Deployment Tool](https://www.microsoft.com/download/details.aspx?id=49117).
-2. In the folder where you installed the tool (where the `setup.exe` file is located), create a text file with the name `config.xml` and add the following contents:
+2. In the folder where you installed the tool (where the `setup.exe` file is located), create a text file with the name `config.xml` and add the following contents.

     ```xml
     <Configuration>